FablabTorino/tinyMatrix/README.md

 # Loading sketches

-In this repository you will find a sketch to load some animation ([Arduino code](https://github.com/FablabTorino/tinyMatrix/tree/master/code/arduino%20programming/LedMatrix_ATtiny%20))
+In this repository you will find an Arduino sketch to load some animation ([Arduino code](https://github.com/FablabTorino/tinyMatrix/tree/master/code/arduino%20programming/LedMatrix_ATtiny%20))

-and a sketch to create new ones ([Processing code](https://github.com/FablabTorino/tinyMatrix/tree/master/code/Processing%20sketch)).
+and a Processing sketch to create new ones ([Processing code](https://github.com/FablabTorino/tinyMatrix/tree/master/code/Processing%20sketch)).

-This last sketch will Serial-print the code that you can copy and paste in Arduino.
+This last sketch will print on the console the code that you can copy and paste in Arduino.

 To create new animations you have to play the processing program.